pahandav/basic-wrangler/README.md

 ## Basic Usage

-To load the GUI, type `bw` (a harmless console window will open up behind the main window -- ignore it).
+To load the GUI, type `bw` (a harmless console window might open up behind the main window -- ignore it).
 Type `bw -h` for CLI help.
 For more, check out [the Manual](docs/Manual.asc) in the docs directory.

 ## Some of the Planned Features